 A wrongful death claim may be filed by surviving family members when someone else’s acts or omissions caused a loved one’s death.
 Had the person survived, they may have pursued legal damages.
 However, the worst possible outcome has occurred and the surviving family has a right to this compensation.

 Parties entitled to file a wrongful death claim in Missouri are:

 - Father or mother of the deceased (natural or adoptive)

 - Surviving lineal descendants of any deceased children (natural or adopted)

 - Brothers and sisters of the deceased or their descendants

 - Plaintiff ad litem appointed by the court if none of the above exist.

-Money damages, known as “pecuniary loss” are available in Missouri and Illinois to compensate loved ones for funeral expenses, medical expenses, and other out of pocket loss directly related to the injury and death of a loved one. lost earnings for support of a child or spouse are also recoverable, as are damages for non-monetary items the surviving family members were deprived of by virtue of the death.
-These non-monetary items include things like family services, companionship, comfort, guidance, counsel, and emotional support.
+Money damages, known as “pecuniary loss” are available in Missouri and Illinois to compensate loved ones for funeral expenses, medical expenses, and other out-of-pocket losses directly related to the injury and death of a loved one.
+Lost earnings for support of a child or spouse are also recoverable, as are damages for nonmonetary items the surviving family members were deprived of by virtue of the death.
+These nonmonetary items include things like family services, companionship, comfort, guidance, counsel and emotional support.

 A number of factors are considered in determining pecuniary losses in a wrongful death case.
 These factors include the age, health, condition, life expectancy, intelligence, character and earning capacity of the deceased.